 And finally, this line that often ruefully comes to my mind now and needs no further explanation, “old men with broken teeth, stranded without love.”

-I wasn’t offended when, at the Woodstock Festival, the electrified, fold-rock Dylan appeared to a chorus of boos.
+I wasn’t offended when, at the Woodstock Festival, the electrified, folk-rock Dylan appeared to a chorus of boos.
 Well, yes I was, but not by him.

 But somewhere in the mid-1970s my many early Dylan albums started to gather dust on a shelf.
 I’m not even sure where they might be now, maybe in a second-hand store with other collectibles.